SuffolkLITLab/ALKiln/CONTRIBUTING.md

 ```

 ## Running internal tests
-Make the code available to test on the docassemble server:
+Only run this the first time you run tests in this repository to make the code available to test on the docassemble server:
 ```
 npm run setup
 ```
-To be able to keep running tests on the same code, avoid takedown.
+If you run `takedown`, you will then have to run `setup` again.

 Use the syntax below to trigger all tests (cucumber and unit tests):
 ```